SOUNDARABHARATH/Music-streaming-website/README.md

-Here's a corrected README file format based on the details you provided:
+Here's the updated README file with instructions for setting up Firebase Authentication and downloading the necessary JSON file for authentication:

 ---